ThinkWard-Ltd/edg-bridge/readme.md

 ## Deploying a Bridge

-Note we have already deployed a Goerli <> Beresheet TestNet Bridge, use the following steps if you'd like to deploy the required contracts for another bridge.
+Note we have already deployed a Goerli <> Beresheet TestNet Bridge, use the following steps if you'd like to deploy the required contracts for another bridge (EVM chains only).

 1. Start by renaming `deploy.env.example` to `deploy.env` (`/env` directory) and setting the following variables: